VladimirTulsky/VladimirTulsky/README.md

 ### Hi!
 My name is Vladimir 👋
 Welcome to my github page

-- I’m currently learning Java
+- 🌱 I’m currently learning Java
-- I'm looking for interesting projects
+- 🔭 I'm looking for interesting projects
-- I'm improving my skills every day
+- ⚡ I'm improving my skills every day
+- 📫 How to reach me: telegram @v1adimir_21

 ### My technology stack:
 Java, Spring Framework, Spring Data JPA, PostgreSQL, REST API, Docker, JDBC, Mockito and more...

-### Why I love Java:
-Java makes it possible to write large enterprise applications.
-It has a great history and gives you the opportunity to write interesting projects.

 ### About me:
 I live in Moscow and have been working in the technology field for over 8 years.